 Once cabin crew arrive at the crew check-in area for their flight they wait to be called for the pre-flight briefing.
 Conducted by the Flight Manager it lasts no longer than twenty minutes and is the first time the entire crew get together.

-The UK Civil Aviation Authority requires each crew member to be asked “at least one” safety question during the briefing.
+The UK Civil Aviation Authority requires each crew member to be asked “at least one” safety related question during the briefing.
 This is the most nerve racking part and once over everyone begins to relax.

 The Flight Manager asks each crew member a question individually.
 If you can’t answer or answer incorrectly you’re asked a second question.
-Failure to answer will lead to you being stood down.
+Failure to answer can lead to you being stood down.
 In thirty years I had never known anyone to be stood down although I was aware happened albeit very rarely.

 The safety questions were written by the safety department and came from the Safety and Emergency Procedures Manual.

 Until 2003 Flight Manager’s wrote their own questions so the crew could be asked anything from the entire manual.
 With that said, most people asked similar questions.
 It was rare to be asked something you’d not been asked before.

 Before being a Flight Manager I never forgot how nervous I felt during that part of the briefing.
 After being promoted, during my pre-flight safety briefings I always tried to take the pressure off as much as I could.
 Everyone hated that part of the briefing.
 I think I only had to ask a second question a handful of times.

 In later years the safety department issued the questions.
 The crew were told what section of the manual they came from.
 The same questions were used for several months so the crew would hear them time and time again.

 Over the next couple of paragraphs I want to explain something that will make more sense as you read down the page.
 The way the company wanted us to conduct the pre-flight briefing changed many times over the years.